jannikls/jannikls.github.io/_posts/2024-09-13-european-defense.markdown

 Europe’s defense will look less like a monolithic army of Mordor and more like the free peoples of Middle-earth—sovereign nations with differentiated strategies and weapons, tailored to their own needs, ready to defend and, when necessary, unite against common threats.

-If any of the above speaks to you, drop me a line.

 I would like to thank John Strider, Sam Huang, and Armin Sommer for their feedback on versions of this essay.

 [^1]: [https://people.defensenews.com/top-100/](https://people.defensenews.com/top-100/).